 - There is plenty of water available throughout the route, however, with the high number of alpacas and lamas it is recommended to bring a water filter.

 Most organized tours for the Ausangate trek cost around 500 dollars per person.
 If you hike the Ausangate trek without a guide and independently, a visit to Ausangate doesn’t have to be expensive.
-In total we spent 40 dollar.
-This includes transport, campsites and food.
+In total, we spent 40 dollars.
+This includes transport, campsites, and food.
 Below you will find an overview of our costs per person:

 - Bus ticket: Cusco – Tinki: 10 soles